code4Y/code4Y/README.md

 <img align="right" width="500px" src="https://img.freepik.com/free-photo/rear-view-programmer-working-all-night-long_1098-18697.jpg" />

-## I'm a Tech Enthusiast!
+I'm a Computer Science Master's student at Vellore Institute of Technology with a passion for software engineering and technology.
+Currently on the lookout for internships and full-time opportunities that will allow me to contribute and grow in the field.

+## About Me
+- 🎓 Pursuing my Master's in Computer Science
+- 💻 Software Engineering Enthusiast
+- 🌐 Exploring web development and DevOps to create tangible impact
-- 🌱 I’m currently learning JavaScript and exploring DevOps ✌️
+- 🌱 Learning JavaScript to add interactivity to my projects
-- 🔭 I’m currently working on Frontend projects 🤯
+- 🔧 Actively involved in frontend projects to enhance user experiences

+## Let's Connect and Collaborate!
-- 👯 I’m looking to collaborate more on Hackathons and OpenSource 🙂
+- 👯 I'm excited to collaborate on hackathons and open-source projects
-- 💬 Ask me about Software Development and OpenSource 😁
+- 💬 Ask me about anything related to Software Development and Open Source
-- ✨ I help people to learn tech 😉
+- ✨ I believe in helping others learn and thrive in the world of tech

+## Fun Facts
-- ⚡ Fun fact: I ❤️ food, tech communities and meetups 😸
+- ⚡ I have an unwavering love for both food and tech communities
+- 😸 Excited about attending meetups and networking with fellow tech enthusiasts

+Feel free to reach out if you're interested in collaboration, have questions, or just want to talk tech and share some good food recommendations! 🍔👩‍💻

 <br>